Taritsyn/BundleTransformer/NuGet/BundleTransformer.JsMin/readme.txt

    DESCRIPTION
    ===========
-   BundleTransformer.JsMin contains one minifier-adapter for minification of JS-code - CrockfordJsMinifier.
-CrockfordJsMinifier is based on the C# port of Douglas Crockford's JSMin (http://www.crockford.com/javascript/jsmin.html).
+   BundleTransformer.JsMin contains one minifier-adapter for minification of JS-code - `CrockfordJsMinifier`. `CrockfordJsMinifier` is based on the C# port of Douglas Crockford's JSMin (http://www.crockford.com/javascript/jsmin.html).

    ====================
    POST-INSTALL ACTIONS
    ====================
-   To make CrockfordJsMinifier is the default JS-minifier, you need to make changes to the Web.config file.
-In the defaultMinifier attribute of the \configuration\bundleTransformer\core\js element must be set value equal to CrockfordJsMinifier.
+   To make `CrockfordJsMinifier` is the default JS-minifier, you need to make changes to the Web.config file.
+In the `defaultMinifier` attribute of `\configuration\bundleTransformer\core\js` element must be set value equal to `CrockfordJsMinifier`.

    =============
    DOCUMENTATION